 Go take a gander at my author page on the Self Publishers' Showcase website. it's pretty nice and has my author logo.
-Naw.
-I do not self-publish but they do accept authors who are with smaller presses and who need promotional aid. http://www.selfpublishersshowcase.com/p-j-dean
+I am a hybrid author at the moment which works for me as they do accept authors who are with smaller presses and who need promotional aid.

 Dr. Twain grabbed his case.
 Just then Kindred and Lelaheo crashed through the front door, arm in arm, chattering rapidly to each other in Oneida and English.